Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 I guess my answer for the foster care system would be that kids are being raised often in same-sex situations in the foster care system.

-So, you can't make a comparison between those two because you're already dealing with one man or five women.
+So you can't make a comparison between those two because you're already dealing with one man or five women.
 Why did it take you like five minutes to make that point at the end?

 Because you're evading the actual point, which is whether children raised in same-sex households do better or worse.
 And the scientific evidence, which you could not cite.

+from 2010.
 There are multiple studies later out of Simon Fraser University.

 There are multiple organizations.
 When I was doing my research, I can't remember, but there are multiple organizations.

 I don't know.
 I think I just answered your question.